Kalus/project-cicero/README.md

 Getting Started
 ---------------

+**For Local Development**
+1. Setup a local wordpress install using MAMP or similar.
+Your local Wordpress config isn't opinionated.
+2. Clone this repo into your themes folder.
-Install the dependencies with `npm install`.
+3. Install the dependencies with `npm install`.
 You can build SCSS changes with `npm run scss`.

 Other Available Commands
 ------------------------